encukou/py3c/doc/source/reference.rst

 .. c:function:: const char* PyStr_AsString(PyObject *s)

     Return a null-terminated representation of the contents of *s*.
-    The buffer is owned by *s* and must bot be modified, deallocated, or used after *s* is deallocated.
+    The buffer is owned by *s* and must not be modified, deallocated, or used after *s* is deallocated.

     Uses the UTF-8 encoding on Python 3.